zuai-logo

 Facilitated Diffusion: Passive, moves down concentration gradient, uses membrane proteins.
 Active Transport: Requires ATP, moves against concentration gradient, uses membrane proteins.

-Describe the steps of the sodium-potassium pump.
+What is the effect of inhibiting the sodium-potassium pump?